nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Start Menu

 Choose a directory from the Start Menu

-    > Ensure that the location that you are trying to access is in the Start Menu or else
-    > error message will pop up
+> ℹ️ Ensure that the location that you are trying to access is in the Start Menu or else an error message will pop up.
-    >

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1. **Test case:** `staff` (where you will be directed to the Staff Menu)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Expected:**